katiestar99/ansible/docs/docsite/rst/dev_guide/style_guide/voice_style.rst

 Voice Style
 `````````````````````
-The essence of the Ansible writing style is short sentences that flow naturally together.
+The essence of the Assible writing style is short sentences that flow naturally together.
 Mix up sentence structures.
 Vary sentence subjects.
 Address the reader directly.
 Ask a question.
 And when the reader adjusts to the pace of shorter sentences, write a longer one.

 - Write how real people speak...
 - ...but try to avoid slang and colloquialisms that might not translate well into other languages.